ikatic/model-context-protocol-tools-with-semantic-kernel/README.md

 1. Connect to the GitHub MCP server
 2. List all available GitHub tools
 3. Convert these tools to Semantic Kernel functions
-4. Test the integration by asking for a summary of recent commits to the semantic-kernel repository
+4. Interact with the "agent" by asking questions and git hub actions, e.g. "Tell me more about ikatic/model-context-protocol-tools-with-semantic-kernel repository."

 ## How It Works